MockbaTheBorg/RunCPM/readme.md

 Other CCPs may be adapted to work, and if succeeding, please share it so we can add it to here.

 The default setting for CCP is the Digital Research one, changing it requires rebuilding the code.

+**IMPORTANT NOTE** - CCP-Z80 expects the $$$.SUB to be created on the currently logged drive/user, so when using it, use SUBMITD.COM instead of SUBMIT.COM when starting SUBMIT jobs.

 **Contents of the "master" disk (A.ZIP) :**<br>
 The master disk A.ZIP contains a basic initial CP/M environment, with the source code for the CCPs and also the **EXIT** program, which ends RunCPM execution.<br>